privly/privly-chrome/README.md

 ## Developer Documentation ##

 Discussion of system concepts and high level processes are found in the [central wiki](https://github.com/privly/privly-organization/wiki).
-Auto-generated code documentation for several repositories is found at [doc.privly.org](http://doc.privly.org).
+If you want to develop an injectable application, look in the `privly-applications` folder.

 ## Resources ##